Getting Started with Windows Forms Pivot Chart

 NOTE

-Syncfusion reference manager supports for specific framework that is shipped (assemblies) in our Syncfusion Essential Studio setup.
-So, if you try to add Syncfusion assemblies in project and framework that is not supported with selected Syncfusion version assemblies, then the dialog will be appeared by specifying that “Current build v{version} is not supported this framework v{Framework Version}”.
+Syncfusion® reference manager supports for specific framework that is shipped (assemblies) in our Syncfusion Essential Studio® setup.
+So, if you try to add Syncfusion® assemblies in project and framework that is not supported with selected Syncfusion® version assemblies, then the dialog will be appeared by specifying that “Current build v{version} is not supported this framework v{Framework Version}”.

 Binding data

-This section guides you how to bind the data source and its appropriate fields to a pivot chart control.
-The data source assigned to pivot chart control should be an IEnumerable list or a DataView.
+This section guides you on how to bind the data source and its appropriate fields to a pivot chart control.
+The data source assigned to the pivot chart control should be an IEnumerable list or a DataView.

 public class ProductSales